 When authorising overtime claims they are responsible for ensuring that overtime claims are based on legitimate time worked and claimed in line with police overtime regulations.
-Claims should be checked against hours recorded in the Duties Management System for accuracy prior to authorisation of the electronic overtime claim formfor payment.
+Claims should be checked against hours recorded in the Duties Management System for accuracy prior to authorisation for payment.